Nashiro110/holberton-system_engineering-devops/README.md

 ### holberton-system_engineering-devops
-This is where my holberton shell projects and tasks
+This is where my holberton shell projects and tasks are